geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 The ingest command currently supports three formats: CSV, TSV, and SHP.

-The CSV and TSV file ingest can ingest geometries in two different ways: a column in the file can represent the geometry in [WKT](http://en.wikipedia.org/wiki/Well-known_text), or the file can also contain two columns (one for latitude and one for longitude).
-For the latter case, a Point geometry is constructed from the resulting pair of coordinates.

 The `ingest` command has the following required flags in addition to accumulo user and password:

 `-c` or `--catalog` to specify the name of the catalog table